This post may contain affiliate links.

 Port Douglas has just one beach, Four Mile Beach.
 Another site claims Port Douglas has multiple beaches, they’re a large, commercial site and are trying to cash in on the keyword “Port Douglas Beaches”.
 That keyword exists because Port Douglas has a hotel called “Beaches”.
 We live in Port Douglas.
 We live minutes from Port Douglas beach.
 There is only one beach in Port Douglas but many nearby.
-Let me tell you about Port Douglas Beach, year-round, and a few beaches nearby.
+Let me tell you about Port Douglas Beach, year-round, and a few beaches near Port Douglas.

 Port Douglas is in Far North Queensland, Australia.
 It’s in the tropics, so we have beach weather year-round.
 Give or take.